debops/debops/docs/organizational-structure.rst

 -------

 The DebOps Project is divided into multiple repositories.
 Each repository has their initial Author.
 They are mentioned as the first copyright holder in the COPYRIGHT file of the role.

 Maintainers
 -----------

-Each repository has their has a Maintainer.
+Each repository has a Maintainer.
 Maintainers decide what a given repository does, develop it and can accept Pull/Merge Requests as needed.
-They have full write access to the repositories.
+They have full write access to the repository.

 Only DebOps Developers can be Maintainers.
 If a role was created by an Author who is not a DebOps Developer yet, a DebOps Developer needs to be the